backdrop-contrib/notify/README.txt

 the anonymous user the right to access notify.

-The final section under the Settings tab let you set up notification by node type.
-Having nothing checked defaults to sending notifications about all node types.
+The final section under the Settings tab let you set up notification subscriptions by node type.

+Having nothing checked defaults to making all content types available for subscription.

 The Queue tab is to process and inspect the notification queue.